-The main characters were Dynah; Ethan, her fiance; Hannah, her mother; Doug, her father; Joe, her friend; Evie, her grand-mother.
+The main characters were Dynah; Ethan, her fiancé; Hannah, her mother; Doug, her father; Joe, her friend; Evie, her grand-mother.
 Quite a circle.
-The characters are very credible and they felt so many emotions.
+The characters are very credible and they has so many emotional decisions.
 The characters seemed to have been faced with trials they couldn’t bear, they ran into lots of problems.

 My favourite character is Dynah.
 She was able to pull through beautifully (this involved lots of tears and questioning God, running away, quitting school) but it serves to tell how much dignity can still be pulled on, in ugly circumstances.
 If I told you who my second favourite character is, I’ll probably begin to gush and digress and I will mention my third favourite.
 You already know I love the book, I don’t need to make it any more obvious.

-Beautiful as the characters were, I couldn’t relate on a personal level.
-Our experiences differ and the setting different.
-My favourite part of the book was a certain widows brigade meeting.
+My favourite part of the book has to do with a certain widows brigade meeting.
 Some elderly women who were close friends and met together every Sunday for the past four years to share lunch, sorrows and joy.
 I liked that potrayal because it touches on vulnerability and on the courage to call on the commander of the army, to go to war against the enemy.

 This book while focusing on Dynah, was able to efficiently branch out to the lives of people affected by abortion: The doctors who perform it, the families of the doctors and what they felt or didn’t feel, the parents of those who aborted and reasons for supporting or opposing it, the men for whom pregnancies were aborted and their dispositions for the rest of their lives , the pastors from whom counselling was sought, their errors and their excellence, the schools with no tolerance policy for pregnancy and the blind eyes turned to rape circumstances, the government and the position of the law, pro-life support groups and what they really care about.